UnitedEffects/ueauth/README.md

     * all users in a domain
     * all domains in an organization
     * all organization in an authgroup
+* fix CI so it doesn't deploy on PR

 ### Nice to Haves
 * bulk user import to authgroup -> async only and docker only
 * bulk users to org -> async only, and docker only